Test in production without watermarks.

 Manage NuGet Packages

 After this, a new window will appear in the search bar: type IronOCR.
-Check the project box on right side and click Install.
+Check the project box on the right side and click Install.

 Browse IronOCR